Bernd Alois Zimmermann: Life

 Zimmermann was born in Bliesheim (now part of Erftstadt), near Cologne.
 He grew up in a rural Catholic community in western Germany.
 His father worked for the German Reichsbahn and was also a farmer.
 In 1929, Zimmermann began attending a private Catholic school, where he had his first real encounter with music.
 After the NSDAP closed all private schools, he switched to a public Catholic school in Cologne where, in 1937, he received his Abitur.

 That same year he fulfilled his duty for the Reichsarbeitsdienst and spent late 1937–early 1938 studying pedagogy at the Hochschule für Lehrerausbildung (lit.
 University for Teacher Training) in Bonn.

 He began studying music education, musicology, and composition in early 1938 at the University for Music in Cologne.
 In 1940, he was drafted into the Wehrmacht, but was released in 1942 due to a severe skin illness.
 He returned to his studies, but did not obtain a degree until 1947 due to the ending of the war.
 By then he had already become a free-lance composer in 1946, mainly for radio.
 During 1948–1950, he was a participant in the Darmstädter Ferienkurse where he studied with René Leibowitz and Wolfgang Fortner, among others.

 In 1957, he received a scholarship to spend time at the German Academy at Villa Massimo in Rome.
 He also assumed the position of Professor of Composition (from Frank Martin) as well as Film and Broadcast Music at the Musikhochschule Köln.
 Among Zimmermann's notable students was Clarence Barlow.
 In the 1960s, he earned more success as a composer, including a second scholarship to the Villa Massimo in 1963, and a fellowship in the Academy of Arts, Berlin); especially after his opera Die Soldaten premiered in 1965.
 The opera had previously not been performed due to the enormous number of performers required and its difficulty.
 The Cologne Opera had deemed it "unplayable".
 The composer's depression led to an emotional crisis, which was compounded by a quickly deteriorating eye problem.
-On 10 August 1970, Zimmermann committed suicide at his home in Königsdorf near Cologne, five days after completing the score of his last composition, Ich wandte mich und sah an alles Unrecht das geschah unter der Sonne (often translated as "...The Turning" in English).
+On 10 August 1970, Zimmermann committed suicide at his home in Königsdorf near Cologne, five days after completing the score of his last composition, Ich wandte mich um und sah an alles Unrecht, das geschah unter der Sonne (often translated as "...The Turning" in English).
 At the time, he had been preparing another opera, Medea, after Hans Henny Jahnn.